Bonn93/atlassian-kubernetes/README.md

 This repo is to show a general idea on how to deploy the entire Atlassian stack on Kubernetes.

-Future releases will be via Helm Charts, Support for DataCenter Versions will come later.
+Future releases will be via Helm Charts, Support for Data Center Versions will come later.

 This is not a Production Ready Service.
 You will need to build your own deployments and use the correct resources.
-* NFSv4 can be problematic, with correct tuning for each workload, this can be a viable option, though NFSv3 is recommended still
+* NFSv4 can be problematic with Git workloads, with correct tuning for each workload, this can be a viable option, though NFSv3 is recommended via HostPaths for performance environments!

-# This is work in progress.
-Changes are drastic and frequent!
+# This is work in progress!

 ### Getting Started ###
 You will need: